rlop20/PimaInterns-Iot/README.md

 # Pima-IoT
-A repository containing the IoT projects completed by current Pima TechEx Interns and future ones.
+A repository containing the IoT projects completed by current Pima TechEx Interns and students.
 The goal is focused on following documentation best practices, such as:

 - Writing well-documented code
 - Adhering to code guidelines
 - Reviewing each other's code
 - Documenting an entire process including bugs, solutions, etc.
+- Contributing to open-source code

 ## How to contribute to open-source and get involved with the project